More Able & Talented

 Across the school MAT highlights have included involvement in the Student Parliament in the House of Commons, a cultural visit to Morocco, competitions and awards in various subject, reaching the International debating final, organising European Languages Day and working with the Dyfed Archaeology Trust in the Black Mountains.

 We have an exciting plan for the next 12 months which includes:

-- Development of an “alumni” database in collaboration with the careers department and organizing high level work experience placements
+Development of an “alumni” database in collaboration with the careers department and organising high level work experience placements

 Continuation of an enrichment programme to include GCSE Classical Civilisation and A-Level Politics